Schuylkill and Susquehanna Navigation Company: 18th century

 Despite all of these problems, in 1791, the enthusiasm for this venture was such that it didn't seem at all impossible that Pennsylvania would have succeeded in securing the commercial prestige which the Erie Canal captured for New York.
 By 1795 however, the navigation company's project was a commercial failure.
 The result was that with the onset of the Erie Canal still some thirty years into the future, Philadelphia lost the early initiative in water transportation.
 Despite Philadelphia and Pennsylvania's "heroic efforts" to hold their share of the internal trade which in 1796 was forty percent more than New York; by 1825 with the opening of the Erie Canal, Philadelphia's trade was forty-five percent less than New York.

-New York's rise to pre-eminence among American cities was an important development, but was not a foregone conclusion.
+New York City's rise to preeminence among American cities was an important development, but was not a foregone conclusion.
 At the time the Schuylkill and Susquehanna Navigation Company was chartered, Philadelphia was the leading American city; its residents, as well as others, generally expected it to take on more of a metropolitan role as the nation became independent, and prepared the city for that role.
 Instead, Philadelphia slid into second place.
 By 1807, New York was the acknowledged commercial capital of the nation; by 1837, it was the American metropolis.
 Philadelphia's dismal failure to build the "golden link" thirty years before New York opened the Erie Canal was a major factor in that slide into second place.

-William Penn's plan for a second settlement in Pennsylvania

 The idea of uniting the Schuylkill and Susquehanna rivers by a canal was first proposed and discussed by William Penn in 1690.
-Penn's plan, conceived a few years after he had founded Philadelphia, was to make "a second settlement" on the Susquehanna river, similar in size to that of Philadelphia itself.
+Penn's plan, conceived a few years after he had founded Philadelphia, was to make "a second settlement" on the Susquehanna River, similar in size to that of Philadelphia itself.
 He made this plan, titled "Some Proposals for a Second Settlement in the Province of Pennsylvania" public in England in 1690.
 The route envisioned by Penn was a road up the west bank of the Schuylkill to the mouth of French Creek near present-day Phoenixville, heading west to the Susquehanna via present day Lancaster and a Susquehanna tributary, Conestoga Creek.
 Although Penn first proposed the project of continuous water transportation from the Delaware to the Susquehanna, he did not call for the building of a canal.

-Early Petitions

 In 1762, Philadelphia merchants petitioned the Pennsylvania Provincial Assembly to commission a project for the passage by water up the west branch of the Susquehanna River with an intervening portage to a navigable branch of the Ohio River.
 In 1769, another petition to the Assembly requested that then Province make the Juniata River navigable down to the Susquehanna River.
 Both petitions were unsuccessful, but neither mentioned canals as an essential element for the proposed improvement.